Heart Station: Release

-Heart Station was released on March 19, 2008 by EMI Music Japan and Eastworld in Japan, and Gold Typhoon in Taiwan.
+Heart Station was released on March 19, 2008, by EMI Music Japan and Eastworld in Japan, and Gold Typhoon in Taiwan.
 It included the thirteen recorded songs on one disc, and featured an extra lyrical booklet.
 It was then released in South Korea by EMI Music and Eastworld, but included an extra Korean-language lyrical booklet.
 Not long after its release in Asian territories, EMI Music reserved rights to distribute the album in Canada and the United States on April 8, 2008.
 This is Utada's second studio album to be released in North America, following Ultra Blue.
 Heart Station later became Utada's second studio album to be released in several global territories, including Germany, Australia, New Zealand, France, and Spain, amongst others.
 The images on Heart Station were photographed by Mitsuo, and features a close-up of Utada in a white polo shirt for the front cover.

 Promotion

 Utada promoted Heart Station with several special interviews, radio hosting, and other appearances.
-She made an appearance in Rockin'On Japan magazine in Japan, her first interview with them in six years.
+They made an appearance in Rockin'On Japan magazine in Japan, their first interview with them in six years.
 On February 19, 2008, Japanese television network Space Shower hosted a 60-minute interview entitled "V.I.P.
 Utada"; it featured Utada talking about the album.
 Then in March 2008, EMI Music Japan hosted a special website to promote the album; it includes previews of each track, radio appearances and schedules for live performances and magazine appearances.
 The album tracks: "Beautiful World", "Fight the Blues", "Flavor of Life", the title track, "Kiss & Cry", "Prisoner of Love", "Stay Gold", and "Boku wa Kuma" were all used as theme songs through several commercials in Japan, including Music.jp and Fuji TV television series.
 The album was not promoted with a concert tour, but some tracks were performed on Utada's Wild Life concert tour in December 2010.